NinjasCL-archive/jasonette-blade/README.md

 # Jasonette with Blade
 Jasonette (http://jasonette.com/) it's a wondeful tool for making native apps using only json.
 I think it's more similar to making websites than creating a json response for an API Rest.
 So why not use the same tools available for websites and apply them to jasonette?.

-This is an example of what you could get using a template engine like Laravel's Blade.
+This is an example of what you could get using a template engine like Laravel's Blade (https://laravel.com/docs/5.4/blade).
 All the benefits of a template engine (include, inheritance, comments, functions) with the wonders of jasonette united.

+With this simple approach you can use any template engine for any framework (php, python, js, ruby, java).

 ```
 {